-In accordance with the Statutes of the University of Ljubljana, the final work can also be evaluated with cum laude.
+In accordance with the Statute of University of Ljubljana, the final work can also be graded with honors (cum laude).

 9. Content and structure of the programme

 The programme consists of organised classes (60 credits) and individual research work for the doctoral thesis (180 credits).